-HAkA berupaya keras untuk memperkuat perlindungan, konservasi, dan pemulihan Hutan Aceh tersisa dan berfokus di Kawasan Ekosistem Leuser (KEL) dari ancaman yang ada.
+HAkA berupaya untuk memperkuat perlindungan, konservasi, dan pemulihan Hutan Aceh tersisa dan berfokus di Kawasan Ekosistem Leuser (KEL) dari ancaman yang ada.
 Kami secara aktif mempromosikan pentingnya KEL sebagai salah satu bentang alam utama untuk solusi berbasis alam.

 HAkA strives to strengthen the protection, conservation and restoration of Aceh's remaining forests and focuses on the Leuser Ecosystem (KEL) from existing threats.
 We actively promote the importance of KEL as one of the key landscapes for nature-based solutions.